 An integer is any whole number.
 An integer can be zero, greater than zero or less than zero.
 The integers greater than zero are the natural numbers.
-I will not give a formal definition of integer, but many of their basic properties will be spelled out here and in the chapter on number theory.
+I will not give a formal definition of integer here but the Wikipedia article gives one.
+This article describes their most elementary properties and points out some sources of confusion.

-If m and n are integers, then so are m+n, mn abd mn.
 This is described by saying that the integers are closed under addition, subtraction and multiplication.
 They are not closed under division.
-For example, 3 and 5 are integers but 3/5 is not an integer.
+For example, $3$ and $5$ are integers but $3/5$ is not an integer.